Federal Reserve cuts rates to near zero in emergency action

 It said it was taking the action because "the coronavirus outbreak has harmed communities and disrupted economic activity in many countries, including the United States."

-The Fed cut rates by half a percentage point on March 3, the first emergency rate cut since the financial crisis.
+The Fed cut rates by half a percentage point March 3, the first emergency rate cut since the financial crisis more than a decade ago.

-Sunday's move follows an ugly week on Wall Street, with the Dow and the S&P both entering bear market territory and the Dow seeing its biggest one-day drop.
-Investors were responding to mounting fears that the viral pandemic will take a heavy toll on the nation's economy, with stores, businesses, and schools all closing and industry and sporting events canceled.
+Sunday's move follows an ugly week on Wall Street, with the Dow Jones Industrial Average and the S&P 500 both entering bear market territory and the Dow recording its biggest one-day drop.
+Investors were responding to mounting fears that the viral pandemic will take a heavy toll on the nation's economy, with stores, businesses and schools all closing and industry and sporting events being canceled.

 President Donald Trump has been urging the Fed to cut its rates, and at a news conference Sunday afternoon, he said the move made him "very happy."